 - (a) Partial waivers of BMPs required by this ordinance may be granted for redevelopment projects if the proposed development is not likely to impair attainment of the objectives of this ordinance.
 At least one of the following conditions, in successive order, shall be established by applicant based on authoritative written evidence satisfactory to the Municipal Engineer: - (i) Alternative minimum requirements for on-site management of stormwater have been established in a stormwater management plan that has been approved by the Municipal Engineer and fully implemented.
 If the applicant is unable, for good cause shown, to meet the requirements of this subsection, the applicant shall meet the following condition: - (ii) Provisions are made to manage stormwater by an off-site facility that has been approved by the Municipal Engineer.
-The off-site facility is required to be in place, to be designed and adequately sized to provide a level of stormwater control that is equal to or greater than that which would be afforded by on-site practices and there is a responsible entity legally obligated to monitor the performance of and maintain the efficiency of stormwater BMPs in accordance with a written and recorded maintenance agreement.
-If the applicant is unable, for good cause shown, to meet the requirements of this subsection, the applicant shall meet the following condition: - (iii) Monetary contributions (Fee-in-Lieu) to fund watershed studies, monitoring, and improvements to address water quality and flooding issues.
-The monetary contribution required shall be in accordance with a fee schedule (unless the developer and the City agree on a greater alternate contribution) established by City based on the estimated cost savings to the developer resulting from the waiver and the estimated future costs to City to achieve City stormwater requirements.
-All of the monetary contributions shall be credited to an appropriate capital improvements program project, and shall be made by the developer prior to the approval of any final plat or site plan. - (b) In instances where one of the above conditions is established, the applicant must further establish by authoritative written evidence satisfactory to the Municipal Engineer that the partial waiver will not result in any of the following impacts to downstream waterways: - (i) deterioration of existing culverts, bridges, dams, and other structures; - (ii) degradation of biological functions or habitat; - (iii) accelerated streambank or streambed erosion or siltation; - (iv) increased threat of flood damage to public health, life, property.
+The off-site facility is required to be in place, to be designed and adequately sized to provide a level of stormwater control that is equal to or greater than that which would be afforded by on-site practices and there is a responsible entity legally obligated to monitor the performance of and maintain the efficiency of stormwater BMPs in accordance with an approved maintenance plan. - (b) In instances where one of the above conditions is established, the applicant must further establish by authoritative written evidence satisfactory to the Municipal Engineer that the partial waiver will not result in any of the following impacts to downstream waterways: - (i) deterioration of existing culverts, bridges, dams, and other structures; - (ii) degradation of biological functions or habitat; - (iii) accelerated streambank or streambed erosion or siltation; - (iv) increased threat of flood damage to public health, life, property.

 Sec 5B.5.
-PERFORMANCE BOND
+FINANCIAL SECURITY AND PERFORMANCE BOND